9 Easy Ways to Save Money on Groceries without Coupons

 How to Save Money on Groceries without Coupons

 The average family of four spent close to $650 per month on food in 2017, according to the Bureau of Labor Statistics.
-That takes up a significant amount of your budget, especially if you’re on a limited income.
+That takes up a significant amount of your budget, especially on a limited income.

 If you want to know how to save money on groceries without coupons, try a few of these methods to save money at the store.